 The condition of your tongue tells about your overall health.
-White patches, bumps, or soreness can be harmless but may indicate an underlying health problem.
+White patches, bumps on your tongue, or soreness can be harmless but may indicate an underlying health problem.
 Several problems can affect your tongue including:

 - Texture changes

 - Taste changes

 These problems are not serious, but symptoms might occur due to an underlying condition that requires medical treatment.

 White tongue or sore tongue is when white patches appear on the tongue.
 These patches usually occur after an illness or due to the use of certain medications.
 It indicates that your immune system is attacking your mouth’s tissues.
 If white patches cannot be scraped away, it may be a sign of leukoplakia.

 Possible causes of a white or sore tongue include: